clayne/badboy/README.md

   user        User's name
   depth       How far back to look in the user's submission and comment
               history.
 Defaults to 500.
+  top         Number of highly upvoted comments to display.
+Defaults to 3.

 optional arguments:
   -h, --help  show this help message and exit